achiestdragon/leggie/README.txt

-   joystick top plate add holes for usb cable tie  , and mountings for additional pots 1 and 2  (optional) and add mounting for a power led
+   joystick top plate add holes for usb cable tie  , and mountings for additional pots 1 and 2  (optional) and add mounting hole for a power led

+   look at ways of making the parts lighter but stronger

+   the nuts have a habit of working lose should use locking nuts as appropriate

+   foot switch  make this easyer to assemble and allow for locking nuts to be used , spring centering hole size is a bit big

    other stuff as it becomes apparent